Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Pathloss Fingerprint-Based Localization with Deep Learning

 \subsubsection{RadioLocSeer Dataset}

-We introduce a dataset of city maps, BS locations, and the corresponding radio maps simulated by the ray-tracing software WinProp \cite{WinPropFEKO} and by RadioUNet.
+We introduce a dataset of city maps, BS locations, and the corresponding radio maps simulated by the ray tracing software WinProp \cite{WinPropFEKO} and by RadioUNet.
 The dataset is based on the test set of RadioMapSeer \cite{RadioUNetTWC}, which contains 99 maps and 80 BS per map.
 We report the parameters of the dataset in Table \ref{table:RMapSeerPar} (cf. \cite{RadioUNetTWC} Section III.B for details).
 The maps are randomly split into 69 training, 15 validation and 15 test maps.

 For each map we randomly generate 200 UE positions and randomly pick 5 BS positions out of the 80 available ones.
 We repeat the latter step 50 times for each map, to represent different scenarios of BS deployment.
-The BS locations are chosen to be separated by at least 20m.
+The BS locations are chosen to be separated by at least 20 m.
 Moreover, the BSs and UEs are restricted to lie in the middle $150 \times 150$ and $164 \times 164$ boxes about the center of the $256 \times 256$ grid of the RadioMapSeer images, respectively.
+We ensured that each UE can receive the signals of at least one BS with a power above the noise floor (NF) (cf. Table \ref{table:condRunTime} for the number of BSs in coverage in the test set.)

-For each of the above maps and BS location, we provide DPM radio map estimations via RadioUNet (see Subsection \ref{subseq:Scenarios}), in addition to the simulated (by WinProp) radio maps of the propagation models, DPM and IRT (cf. Sec. \ref{subseq:RMapSims}).
-For IRT simulations, we provide a second version which includes the effects of cars as additional obstructions, where each map consists of 100 cars (if the roads of the corresponding maps are of sufficient length to fit them, otherwise the maximum number that can fit) of size $2 \times 5 \times 1.5$ (width $\times$ length $\times$ height), randomly generated near and along or perpendicular to roads.
-We also provide the images of the city maps, along with the coordinates of the considered BSs and the UEs.
+For each of the above maps and BS location, we provide: 1) the radio map estimations via the RadioUNet model trained on DPM (see Subsection \ref{subseq:Scenarios}); 2) the simulated (by WinProp) radio maps obtained by DPM and IRT (cf. Sec. \ref{subseq:RMapSims}); 3) a second version of the ray-racing simulations including the effects of cars in the streets, where each map consists of 100 cars (if the roads of the corresponding maps are of sufficient length to fit them, otherwise the maximum number that can fit) of size $2 \times 5 \times 1.5$ (width $\times$ length $\times$ height), randomly generated near and along or perpendicular to roads; 4) the B/W images of the city maps, along with the coordinates of the considered BSs and the UEs.